Project name: Module 1

 # downloaded.

-- When your run the install.packages() function, do not include the \# symbol.
-Then, after you run it one time, comment it out.
+install.packages()function, do not include the#symbol.
+Then, after running it one time, comment it out.
 There is no need to run this code a second time unless something happens to your RStudio.

 # install.packages('MASS') #only need to install package one time in